Minimalist Living is Just a Tool, Use It Well For Happy Living

 This is a critical article on Minimalism, from a Minimalist – keep that in mind as you read on.
 Often the minimalist lifestyle is criticized by individuals who are not minimalists because it’s different from their lifestyle.

-Minimalism is a challenge to all non-minimalists to take a long hard look at the way they live their lives.
-I just think that somewhere along the line minimalism became a little too hip, too cool and it essentially became lifestyle porn.
+Minimalism is a challenge to all non-minimalists to take a long hard look at how they live their lives.
+I think that somewhere along the line, minimalism became a little too hip, too cool, and it essentially became lifestyle porn.

 .What I have found interesting is that it appears that the vast majority of people promoting minimalism as a hardcore way of life tend to be young, male, white, and single (unlike myself).

-Well, I think it’s probably quite easy to be minimalist when you’re 20 something – I mostly find it a walk in the park.
+Well, I think it’s probably relatively easy to be minimalist when you’re 20-something – I mostly find it a walk in the park.
 Is over-consumption wrong?
 Of course, it is, we all know that.

-Nobody is stupid, but it’s not so easy to buck the trend when there are social pressures coming from every conceivable angle.
+Nobody is stupid, but it’s not easy to buck the trend when social pressures come from every conceivable angle.

 There is also a tendency for minimalists to preach about minimalism.
 Throw a child or two in the mix, a spouse and mortgage payments, and a demanding job and I wonder if we might consider changing our minds.